About the Convergence Community

 A space where cultural analysis meets community connection – built for those who are looking for ways to take action while staying informed.

-What Is the Convergence Community?
+What is the Convergence Community?

 Platform Features